tazzledazzle/tazzledazzle.github.io/main-blog/_posts/2024-12-09-Design-Document-for-Learning-Homebrew-an.md

+---
+title: "Design Document for Learning Homebrew and CMake for Dependency Management"
+layout: "post"
+---

-Design Document for Learning Homebrew and CMake for Dependency Management
+# Design Document for Learning Homebrew and CMake for Dependency Management

 1. Title and Overview